 San Antonio, TX, USA, June 8th, 2016

 Bioreactors have the potential to become integral to the development of high-value products and reducing reliance on existing chemical-based commodity processes.
 Design of bioreactors for large scale production is complex and time consuming.
 Production scale reactors can be in the range of a million gallons in volume.
 The geometry and physical conditions in suchscales leads to inefficient process environment such as non-ideal mixing, nutrient and oxygen distribution, mass transfer and shear rate distribution.
-Experimental testing in lab and pilot, which are often used to establish the relationship between the reactor hardware and the mixing parameters, are both time consuming and expensive and does not always help map the underlying influence of reactor hardware and operating protocols on process yields.
-Relying only on experimental testsincreases the process development time scale and time to launchproducts thereby affecting the overall cost of the project.
-Alternatively, computational fluid dynamics (CFD) technology can be efficiently employed to develop a deeper understanding of the complex interaction between the reactor hardware, the process environment it generates and the process yields.
-Complimenting CFD based reactor analysis with experimental testing has shown to reduce the process development time while improving robustness of the reactor designs.
+Experimental testing in lab and pilot, which are often used to establish the relationship between the reactor hardware and the mixing parameters, are both time-consuming and expensive and does not always help map the underlying influence of reactor hardware and operating protocols on process yields.
+Relying only on experimental tests increases the process development time scale and time to launch products, thereby affecting the overall cost of the project.
+A simple solution to all the above-listed challenges is CFD (computational fluid dynamics).
+Computational fluid dynamics (CFD) technology can be efficiently employed to develop a deeper understanding of the complex interaction between the reactor hardware, the process environment it generates and the process yields.
+Complementing CFD-based reactor analysis with experimental testing has shown to reduce the process development time while improving robustness of the reactor designs.

 Tridiagonal has utilized CFD methods for bioreactor design and scale up.
 Some problems we have solved are listed below.